Emory-HITI/Mammo/keynote-iwbi-2026/02_present_screening.md

 > **Takeaway (one line):** *"Retrospective reader studies have well-known limitations — enriched case sets, lab conditions, no real workflow.
 They can show promise, but they are not the bar.
 The bar is prospective deployment in a screening program.
 That is where the rest of this section lives."*

+Put the dream challenge info back into this slide, incldue the year, and first large scale development of AI models for breast cancer.
+We participated in this, and there was this incredible surge of optimism that this challenge would solve breast cancer AI, and the winning model had something like an AUC of (xx, look up from schaffter dream challenge paper), and there was a company that even spun out of this and was still around today.

 ---

+It's now 2026, AI for breast imaging has been around for 6 years, and where do we stand.
+A 2024 ESR survey of 572 members found 48% of respondents currently use AI tools in clinical practice (up from 20% in 2018), with mammography cited by 75 respondents (13.1% of the total surveyed) as the modality for which they use certified AI tools.
+PubMed Central
+By contrast, a U.S. report estimated only ~2% of practices use AI today, indicating significant regional variation.
+IntuitionLabs

 ## Act 4 — the prospective and randomized evidence (~5 min — this is what is new)